orchest/orchest/docs/source/development/development_workflow.md

 ## Building the docs

-Our docs are build using [Read the Docs](https://docs.readthedocs.io/) with Sphinx and written in [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).
+Our docs are built using [Read the Docs](https://docs.readthedocs.io/) with Sphinx and written in [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).

 To build the docs, run: